multi-os-engine/multi-os-engine/moe/tools/moe.plugin.gradle/README.md

     the correct configuration.
     - `no-launch`: tells the task not to launch the app.
 This is useful when you only want to build for your target devices and want to run as a separate step.
+    - `install-on-target`: forces application to be installed on the target device.
+Mostly used in combination with `no-launch`.
+    - `no-install-on-target`: skips installation of the application.
+Mostly used in combination with `no-build`.
     - `debug`: tells the device and simulator launchers to launch with JDWP.
 Parameters for this option `<local-port>` or `<local-port>:<remote-port>`.
 Remote port only has an effect when launching on devices.
     - `arg`: passes the specified argument to the application.